Angle Grinder vs Die Grinder: What to Know Before You Buy

 Makita GD0601 1/4″ Die Grinder

 For shops without a compressor, the Makita GD0601 is a capable corded electric die grinder.
 3.5-amp motor turns at 25,000 RPM.
 The small barrel diameter (2-1/4″) fits into tight spots.
 Labyrinth construction seals the motor from grinding dust.
 At 3.3 lbs it is heavier than a pneumatic but you trade the air hose for a power cord, which is the right trade for many home workshops.
+For deburring machined parts, cleaning up cast iron, or shaping wood carvings, this delivers consistent power without needing a compressor setup.

 - 3.5-amp motor, 25,000 RPM